-- Section 10.
-Section 23-1-106, MCA, is amended to read: - "23-1-106.
+- "23-1-106.
 Rules -- penalties -- enforcement.
-(1) The department and board may make rules governing the use, occupancy, and protection of the property under its control. - (2) Any A person who violates any of the rules made by the department this section or a rule established pursuant to subsection (1) this section is guilty of a misdemeanor and shall be fined not more than \$500 or be imprisoned in the county jail for not more than 6 months. - (3) It is unlawful and a misdemeanor punishable as provided in subsection (2) to A person may not refuse to exhibit for inspection any park permit, proof of age, or proof of residency upon request by a fish and game warden, park ranger, or peace officer. - (4) The department shall enforce the provisions of this chapter and rules implementing this chapter.
-The director of the department shall employ all necessary and qualified personnel for enforcement purposes.
+(1) The department and the board may make rules governing the use, occupancy, and protection of the property under its their control. - (2) Any A person who violates any of the rules made by the department subsection (3) or a rule established pursuant to subsection (1) this section is guilty of a misdemeanor and shall be fined not more than \$500 or be imprisoned in the county jail for not more than 6 months.

-- (5) The department is a criminal justice agency for the purpose of obtaining the technical assistance and support services provided by the board of crime control under the provisions of 44-4-301.
-Authorized officers of the department are granted peace officer status with the power: - (a) of search, seizure, and arrest; - (b) to investigate activities in this state regulated by this chapter and rules of the department and the fish, wildlife, and parks commission board; and - (c) to report violations to the county attorney of the county in which they occur." {Internal References to 23-1-106: None.} - Section 11.
-Section 23-1-108, MCA, is amended to read: - "23-1-108.
+- (3) It is unlawful and a misdemeanor punishable as provided in subsection (2) to A person may not refuse to exhibit for inspection any park permit, proof of age, or proof of residency upon request by a fish and game warden, park ranger, or peace officer. - (4) The department shall enforce the provisions of this chapter and rules implementing this chapter.
+The director of the department shall employ all necessary and qualified personnel for enforcement purposes. - (5) The department is a criminal justice agency for the purpose of obtaining the technical assistance and support services provided by the board of crime control under the provisions of 44-4-301.
+Authorized officers of the department are granted peace officer status with the power: - (a) of search, seizure, and arrest; - (b) to investigate activities in this state regulated by this chapter and rules of the department and the fish, wildlife, and parks commission board; and - (c) to report violations to the county attorney of the county in which they occur."

+- "23-1-108.
 Acquisition of certain state parks, monuments, or historical historic sites.
-(1) Any person, association, or representative of a governing unit may submit a proposal for the acquisition of a site or area described in 23-1-102 from the income of the trust fund created in 15-35-108 to the department of fish, wildlife, and parks by July 1 of the year preceding the convening of a legislative session. - (2) The fish, wildlife, and parks commission board shall present to the legislature by the 15th day of any legislative session a list of areas, sites, or objects that were proposed for purchase for use as state parks, state recreational areas, state monuments, or state historical historic sites with the money contained in the parks account.

-(3) The legislature must appropriate funds from this account before any park, area, monument, or site may be purchased."
+(1) Any person, association, or representative of a governing unit may submit a proposal for the acquisition of a site or area described in 23-1-102 from the income of the trust fund created in 15-35-108 to the department of fish, wildlife, and parks by July 1 of the year preceding the convening of a legislative session. - (2) The fish, wildlife, and parks commission board shall present to the legislature by the 15th day of any legislative session a list of areas, sites, or objects that were proposed for purchase for use as state parks, state recreational areas, state monuments, or state historical historic sites with the money contained in the parks account. - (3) The legislature must appropriate funds from this account before any park, area, monument, or site may be purchased."